 When you are a patient at Iowa Ortho, your physician and the nursing staff go to great lengths to ensure you are in the optimal medical condition to have the best and safest surgical experience.

-Preparing for surgery frequently seems complicated.
+Preparing for surgery can seem complicated.
 Patients are given a lengthy list of things that must be done or avoided before a scheduled operation and frequently forget to ask for explanations of preoperative procedures because they are preoccupied with the surgery itself.
 Preoperative procedures are designed to improve the outcome of the surgery, decrease the risk for complications, and make the surgery as safe and effective as possible.

 We all follow these instructions if we have had surgery before, but have you ever wondered why these protocols are necessary?
 Let’s discuss some of the questions many of us have: